 Because the rules related to survivors benefits are complicated, the federal government suggests that you talk it through with a Social Security representative.
 When you visit or call, ask for the amount of your survivors benefit and, if you are eligible to receive an individual retirement benefit, what that benefit amount would be at different filing ages.

-Your financial advisor can also help you explore the different filing strategies that might work best for you.
+Your financial professional can also help you explore the different filing strategies that might work best for you.